Adobe Photoshop has many controls and features that let you work on individual layers in your images.

 - Press Ctrl + E on your keyboard.

-For further information, including images, continue to the section below.
+For further information on how to merge layers in Photoshop CS5, including images, continue to the section below.

 Once you understand this potential downfall, then you are ready to correctly sort your layers for a merge.